microsoft/TypeScript-Handbook/pages/Decorators.md

 # Introduction

 With the introduction of Classes in TypeScript and ES6, there now exist certain scenarios that require additional features to support annotating or modifying classes and class members.
-*Decorators* provide a way to add both annotations and a metaprogramming syntax for class declarations and members.
+*Decorators* provide a way to add both annotations and a meta-programming syntax for class declarations and members.
 *Decorators* are a [stage 1 proposal](https://github.com/wycats/javascript-decorators/blob/master/README.md) for JavaScript and are available as an experimental feature of TypeScript.

-> Decorators are an experimental feature that may change in future releases.
+> NOTE&emsp; Decorators are an experimental feature that may change in future releases.

-To enable experimental support for *Decorators*, you must enable the `experimentalDecorators` compiler option either on the commandline or in your `tsconfig.json`:
+To enable experimental support for *Decorators*, you must enable the `experimentalDecorators` compiler option either on the command line or in your `tsconfig.json`:

-**command line**
+**Command Line**:
 ```
 tsc --target ES5 --experimentalDecorators
 ```

-**tsconfig.json**
+**tsconfig.json**:
 ```json
 {
     "compilerOptions": {